Rehoming a Cat

 We give every cat in our care the time and support they need; however, because we take in some very vulnerable and sick cats and kittens (including newborn or orphaned kittens) some of the cats in our care do pass away or are humanely euthanized to end any suffering from incurable disease or behavior that can no longer be safely managed.

 A friendly young cat or kitten with no known medical issues may be adopted within a day or two.
 Senior cats, cats with chronic or congenital medical conditions, or those with behavior issues may stay in our care for weeks or months.
-In some cases, a cat may be with us for several months before finding the right home and during that time, we do our absolute best to provide an excellent quality of life for the cat.
+In some cases, a cat may be with us for several months before finding the right home.
+During that time, we do our absolute best to provide an excellent quality of life for the cat.

 100% yes!
 We require that every cat and kitten adopted from us be spayed or neutered BEFORE they go to their adoptive home.